 WorkSafeBC coverage is provided by the Ministry of Advanced Education.
 Although these students are covered by the Ministry, UBC continues to have responsibilities in relation to ensuring the safety of these students and working with the clinical placement organization to ensure that students are provided required training as outlined in part 3.22 – 3.25 of the BC Occupational Health and Safety Regulation (training and orientation).

-During the first or second day after the Teacher Candidate starting their Community Field Experience site, all occupational safety education must be provided to the Candidate by their Community Partner Host.
+During the first or second day after the candidate starting their Community Field Experience site, all occupational safety education must be provided to the Candidate by their Community Partner Host.
 The Host and Candidate must review and complete WorkSafeBC Orientation and Checklist and send a copy to the Community Field Experience Coordinator at the Okanagan School of Education.

-- Monitor (generally) the Partner’s satisfaction during the CFE.
+- Monitor (generally) the partner’s satisfaction during the CFE.

 - Provide suggestions (as necessary) about maximizing the experience.

 - If necessary, troubleshoot with a partner struggling with a candidate’s possible lack of fit.